 Our aim is to ensure your cover and our service levels aren't impacted due to the global coronavirus (Covid-19) pandemic.

-It’s a fast-evolving situation and things can change quickly.
 Check back here regularly for updates on our response and any impacts on you and your policy.

-Are you covered for coronavirus?
+Are you covered for COVID-19?

 None of our current policies have an exclusion for Covid-19.
 This means as an existing customer your coverage isn’t impacted by Covid-19.